Oky-period-tracker/periodtracker/docs/localisation/translations.md

 In the /translations submodule we use the `Locale` type to ensure all translations files are in place for all languages that are being used.

 To add a new language, start by simply expanding the `Locale` type to include the new language.
+Make this change in your `packages/core/src/modules/translations/index.ts` file.

 ```diff
 -export type Locale = 'en'
 +export type Locale = 'en' | 'fr'
 ```

 Once you have made this change, if you try to compile you will get typescript errors, these error messages will help you find places in the code that need to be updated with this new language.
+Right now there will be many errors, that is not a problem, continue following these steps.

 ## App translations